United Nations Public Service Awards: History and purpose

 The United Nations Millennium Declaration emphasized the role of democratic and participatory governance in assuring the rights of men and women to "live their lives and raise their children in dignity, free from hunger and from the fear of violence, oppression, or injustice".
 It also noted that good governance within each country is a prerequisite to "making development a reality for everyone and to freeing the entire human race from want".

-Experience demonstrates that without good governance, nationally or internationally, and an efficient, competent, professional, responsive and highly dedicated public service, sustainable development and livelihood are jeopardized.
-The former UN Secretary-General, in his speech at the World Youth Forum in 1998, stressed the importance of public service by encouraging the world's youth to enter into this field.
-He said, "In this changing world of new challenges, we need, more than ever before, dedicated and talented individuals to enter public service.
-More than ever before, we need people like you sitting here today, to make the choice of service to humankind."